C-Dash/CDASH-CSVImportPlus/README.md

 ------------
 Download the Development branch from this repo.
 Your module folder needs to be named CSVImport.
 For reference, you can look at the Omeka team's module.

+To install CSV Import from the source, go to the root of the module, and run composer install.
+Users using the pre-packaged downloads from the Releases page or the omeka.org module directory don't need to worry about this step.

 See general end user documentation for [Installing a module](http://omeka.org/s/docs/user-manual/modules/#installing-modules).